 Fuels Affected: Electricity

-Decision/Action Type: Replace-on-burnout (ROB), early retirement (ER), and new construction (NC)
+Decision/Action Type: Replace-on-burnout, early retirement, new construction

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Energy modeling, engineering algorithms, and estimates

 Measure Description

 This section summarizes the deemed savings methodology for the installation of air-cooled split system and single packaged air conditioning (AC) and heat pump (HP) systems.
 This document covers assumptions made for baseline equipment efficiencies for early retirement (ER) based on the age of the replaced equipment and for replace-on-burnout (ROB) and new construction (NC) situations based on efficiency standards.
 Savings calculations incorporate the use of both full-load and part-load efficiency values.
 For ER, the actual age of the baseline system should be determined from the equipment nameplate or other physical documentation whenever possible.
 Default values are provided for when the actual age of the unit is unknown.